jgraham0325/land-register-api-docs/docs/api-documentation/V1.13/index.md

 This version of the specification is the V1 Baseline version that contains all legally required API functions.
 {: .govuk-body}

-TODO draft update 1.12 changes

-Upcoming changes for a future release (TODO remove):
-{: .govuk-heading-s #upcoming-changes}

-The GET /CSV endpoints have been deprecated on the Reporting endpoint and will be removed in a future release.
-This functionality will be replaced by new functionality on the Data Export API.
+The GET /CSV endpoints have been removed on the Reporting endpoint and will be available via the Data Export API in a future release.
 This applies to CSV exports for Permits, Fees, FPNs, Inspections and Forward plans.
 {: .govuk-body}

-Upcoming Version 1.13:
-{: .govuk-heading-s #upcoming-changes}

 Work API will be updated with the following changes:
 {: .govuk-body}